 Recyclables are placed in program recycling bins, and are collected curbside each week along with refuse.
 Additional or replacement bins may be purchased at the Public Works building.
 18 gallon recycling containers are $15.
-The larger 32 gallon recycling containers are also available for $25.
 Call the Public Works Department at 630-834-8505 for more information.

 The following commingled recyclables are accepted: